risingwavelabs/risingwave/CONTRIBUTING.md

 ## Tracing

 Compute node supports streaming tracing.
-Simply uncomment `jaeger` service in `riselab.yml`.
+Tracing is not enabled by default, and you will need to use `./riselab configure` to enable tracing components.
+After that, simply uncomment `jaeger` service in `riselab.yml`.

 ## Dashboard